solidusio/solidus_braintree/README.md

 Tokenization Keys, Encryption Keys** section.

 ### Create a new payment method
-Payment methods can accept preferences either directly entered in admin, or from a static source in code.
-For most projects we recommend using a static source, so that sensitive account credentials are not stored in the database.
+Payment methods can accept preferences either directly entered in admin or from a static source in code.
+For most projects, we recommend using a static source, so that sensitive account credentials are not stored in the database.

 1. Set static preferences in an initializer
   ```ruby